 'BIO553 Animal Behaviour' provides an introduction to the complexities of animal behaviour, and how it is studied.
 This is a project-based course, where students explore various behaviours of animals, for example, how they find food, how they avoid predators, how they choose their mates, and rear their offspring, etc. This course is aimed at anyone looking to broaden their understanding of animal behaviour beyond nature documentaries or a typical high school education.

-I am also involved in co-teaching the foundation studios, which are inter-disciplinary courses for first year undergraduates.
+I have been involved in co-teaching the foundation studios, which are inter-disciplinary courses for first year undergraduates.
+I have also co-taught advanced research methodology course for PhD students.